 Information on principal adverse impacts on sustainability factors will be made available in ongoing periodic reports.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-Good governance practices include sound management structures.

-employee relations, remuneration of staff and tax compliance.
+include sound management structures, employee relations remuneration of staff and tax compliance.